FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

-# Calibration data-model
+# CaliPytion

-Data model handling reactant-standard data for UV-Vis photo-spectrometry.
+Data model handling (meta-) data of standard curves and spectras of an annalyte.
 ### Calibration

 - __reactant_id__